Welcome!

 COTY-PFIZER/RALLET-PFIZER ERA:

-1 oz and 2 oz black bottle of Styx Spell Spinning Spray Mist, the legend on the back of the box instructed you to:
+As you hold the 1 oz or 2 oz black bottle of Styx Spell Spinning Spray Mist in your hands, you're greeted with a sense of mystery and allure.
+The legend on the back of the box whispers instructions, guiding you into the realm of enchantment:

 The Styx-Charm to send him a message by air “I summon the spirits, the powers that be, Whisper my message, enchant him for me.”
 Cast the spell as you apply this mist-of-Styx in a spiraling spray; ankle to knee to wrist to throat, and down around again.
 Now wrap your thoughts around him.